Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Sandy Beach has 35 active public transport stops, all of which are bus stops.
 These stops are served by 21 different routes that together offer 161 weekly passenger trips.
-The transport system in Sandy Beach is rated as good, with residents on average located 201 meters from the nearest stop.
+Transport accessibility is rated as good, with residents on average located 201 meters from the nearest stop.
+As a primarily residential area, most residents commute outward.
+Car remains the dominant mode of transport at 96%.
+On average, there are 1.6 vehicles per dwelling.

 Frequently Asked Questions - Transport